mjbradvica/personal-website-articles/2022/simplifying-ado-net-boilerplate.md

 ## Query Reuse

-A wonderful situation we now have is our mapping function can be re-used for different queries.
-If we wanted to add a method to return a single customer by their identifier, the implementation would be quick and easy.
+We now have a wonderful situation, wherein our mapping function can be re-used for different queries.
+If we want to add a method in order to return a single customer by their identifier, the implementation would be quick and easy.

 Our customer repository would now become: